-For lipstick you can use hairspray, washing up liquid, shampoo, laundry detergent, or surgical spirit.
-With hairspray, you'll need to spray it directly onto the stain, then leave it for about 10 minutes.
-Wipe away the excess liquid using a damp cloth, then follow the garment instructions to machine wash normally.
+For lipstick, you can use hairspray, washing up liquid, shampoo, laundry detergent, or surgical spirit to remove the stain.
+With hairspray, you'll need to spray it directly onto the stain, then leave it for about 10 minutes, then wipe away the excess liquid using a damp cloth, and follow the garment instructions to machine wash normally.

 Washing up liquid works as it's used to fighting oils and grease, which are both found in lipsticks.
 Dab directly onto the stained area and rub into the clothing, working it into the stain.
 Rinse once stain has vanished.
 Laundry detergent and shampoo also work well using the same technique.